 Here’s how a high PageRank can impact your organic traffic:

-A company that buys such a domain will not have to work so hard on website promotion or building backlinks.
-Getting a great expired domain is like buying a bicycle with its parts already assembled.
+A company that buys such a domain will not have to work hard on website promotion or building backlinks.
+Getting a great expired domain is like buying a bicycle with assembled parts.
 In addition, you can save yourself some search engine penalties since all your pre-existing backlinks won’t be on a fresh domain.

 And of course, expired domains can save you money.
 Prices vary greatly from site to site, but many fantastic domains can be purchased for only a few dollars.
 Combined with pre-existing work done to the domain, this is a fantastic deal.